Lucycycy1207/Project/uvid/README.txt

 V00907022

 ++++++++++++++++++++++++++++++
 1. Overview: A description of the design of your compression scheme, including the set of transformations and techniques used, and the relevant parameters for each technique.

+CAUSION: should run with eigen installed

 It contains:
     README.txt